jsfuentes/Code-Cheatsheet/Scala/guice.md

 }
 ```

-add `@Ingect` to constructor and directs Guice to use it by looking up values for each parameter
+add `@Inject` to constructor and directs Guice to use it by looking up values for each parameter